Solastalgia: the distress caused by environmental upheaval

 As a photographer, one of the harshest lessons I’ve learned is that you can’t get em all!
 That’s in regards to striking sunrises, sunsets and moonrises.
 Another lesson is that photography is like those never got-to things in life; the photos you remember most are the ones you wished you’d taken but never did.

 Hopefully some of my pictures will give you the inspiration to go out and not miss that one you wished you’d taken and the environmental posts will get you never seeing nature and your place in the environment the same way ever again.
+I’m also hoping that these photos will help entice a Hollywood producer or director to come visit and hear more about this film that I’m pitching (the plot involves a biologist/protagonist sitting by a campfire with a producer/director explaining – with flashbacks – why a his life is interesting enough to have a film made of it).

 My photos have appeared in publications by the U.S. Fish & Wildlife Service, the Alaska Department of Fish & Game, the American Fisheries Society, Arctic-Yukon-Kuskokwim Sustainable Salmon Initiative, Army Corps of Engineers, The Anchorage Daily News, The Delta Discovery, The Tundra Drums, Younglife Relationships, and the Nestle Purina Pet Care Company.